YOUR BASKET

 Sauvignon Blanc grapes lend sparkling wines a refreshing, herbaceous flavour and are very dry in character.

-When you think of sparkling wine you may immediately think of opulent bottles of Champagne.
-There are lots of different types of sparkling wine at different prices that are still of fine quality.
-Generally, the production method will have an effect on the price.
+When you think of sparkling wine, you may immediately think of opulent bottles of Champagne.
+There are many different types of sparkling wine at various prices that are still of fine quality.
+Generally, the production method affects the price.

 Traditional Method